 It is early February, the season that precedes the Greek Orthodox Easter.
 It’s also the beginning of weeks of festivities, Apokries, which take place before the onset of Lent and abstention.

-We three bounce into the night upon the cobbled street, amid the rowdy stream of revelers—all of us joyous just to be roaming and people watching.
+We three bounce into the night upon the cobbled street, amid the rowdy stream of revelers—all of us joyous just to be roaming and people-watching.

 Sinclair is our guide, "Like Charon," he says.
 "I assist visitors across the River Styx on my ferry and into hell which lies across—just here on the other side of the street."

-We all sit across from each other at a long, rough, wooden-table heaped with bowls of dried fruits and nuts.
+We sit across from each other at a long, rough, wooden-table heaped with bowls of dried fruits and nuts.
 Sinclair reaches into his shirt pocket, removes a single, long, nude-color, nylon stocking.
 He tugs it over his head and face.
 We laugh at his usual antics and everyone continues in conversation about the best κρέατα in town since soon one must continue on in meatless kréata-less days.

 Sitting a few places away we hardly notice Sinclair peeling off his clothes; jacket, vest, shirt, t-shirt, slowly, layer after layer until he completely, quietly disrobes.

-He, the poet, asks if he does not poetically express the melody with his swaying body?
+He, the poet, asks if he does not poetically express the melody with his swaying bod?
 We laugh and sympathize with his scrawny sensitivities.
 His arms flail, his ribs poke outlines through his costume, and his face distorts with the strange nightcap on his head.

 Dressed, Sinclair sings and dances all the way back to the Acropolis House, proclaiming costuming as his new daily habit.
 Throughout our month in Athens we love being with outlandish Sinclair, and our being is enlivened with singing in the streets.
 At all hours groups stroll beneath our Acropolis room bellowing Greek and American songs.

 And throughout our days and nights with Sinclair we also notice each time he speaks of his wife, Marta, he drives his thin fingers through his curly, graying hair.
-He tugs at a curl, draws it out, lets it recoil.
+He tugs at a curl, draws it out, and lets it recoil.

 He tells us how he came to write the line, “…she in her khaki nunnery.